 Are red Smarties halal?

 Yes, red Smarties are considered halal because their red food color is sourced from beet juice.
-There are no animal-sourced ingredients in these candies other than milk or milk byproducts like whey powder.
+No animal-sourced ingredients exist in these candies other than milk or milk byproducts like whey powder.

 Are Smarties halal in the USA?

 Smarties Candy Rolls sold in the USA do not have any animal-based ingredients, making them suitable for those maintaining a halal diet.
 However, they are not officially certified as halal.
-It’s important to check the packaging or contact the manufacturer if you require further confirmation on their halal status.
+It’s important to check the packaging or contact the manufacturer to confirm their halal status.